Programs

 Browse these resources to find grants that can help you plant and care for trees, expand your municipal or nonprofit environmental programs, tackle invasive species in your community, plant pollinator gardens, enhance your community advocacy efforts, and more!

-Be sure to read the Request for Proposals (RFP) section to determine if your entity is eligible to apply.
+Read the Request for Proposals (RFP) section to determine if your entity is eligible to apply.

 The tabs on the left summarize grant options provided through CRTI and other entities.